Rural Medical & Science Scholars brochure

 An individual’s financial situation should not be a deterrent to applying to and successfully completing the program; limited scholarships are available.

-We gratefully acknowledge the Mississippi State University Extension Service, the MSU College of Agriculture and Life Sciences, and the Office of Rural Health and Primary Care for their support of this program.
+We gratefully acknowledge the Mississippi State University Extension Service, the MSU College of Agriculture and Life Sciences, the Office of the Provost and Executive Vice President, and the Office of Rural Health and Primary Care for their support of this program.

 For More Information